Luxury New York City Townhouses

 Table of Contents

-Townhouse living offers something unique that you won’t find anywhere else in the city — notably, complete privacy in a self-contained building.
-Townhouses started going up in the late 19th century and, over time, developed a reputation for their ornate details and classical designs.
+Townhouse living offers something unique you won’t find anywhere else in the city — notably, complete privacy in a self-contained building.
+At first, they were primarily owned by New York’s upper social class, which explains their ornate details.
+Townhouses started growing in the late 19th century and, over time, developed a reputation for their ornate details and classical designs.
 Due to this, you can find them all across Manhattan and Brooklyn and see how they feature some of the unique architectural designs you’ll find in New York.
-At first, they were primarily owned by New York’s upper social class, which goes some way to explaining their ornate details.
-You can see some of the best by taking a stroll along Cranberry Street in Brooklyn Heights, especially along 10th street between 5th and 6th.
+You can see some of the best by taking a stroll along Cranberry Street in Brooklyn Heights, especially along 10th Street between 5th and 6th.

-Most properties in Manhattan or Brooklyn, you will have noticed, are co-ops and condos for sale.
-While these properties may have many benefits, they also have downsides, such as needing board approval for renovations and noise levels restrictions.
+You will have noticed that most properties in Manhattan or Brooklyn are co-ops and condos for sale.
+While these properties may have many benefits, they also have downsides, such as needing board approval for renovations and noise level restrictions.
 Consider buying a townhouse for those who want the ultimate privacy and own their piece of New York City land.

-Gardens, historical details, privacy, and many bedrooms and bathrooms are just some of the townhouse living benefits.
-Space and flexibility they offer truly make them dream homes for many buyers.
+Gardens, historical details, privacy, and many bedrooms and bathrooms are just some of the benefits of townhouse living.
+The space and flexibility make them a dream home for many buyers.
 However, they also come with a whole new set of responsibilities.
 You’ll be responsible for salting your icy stoop, taking the garbage to the curb, and maintaining your boiler and HVAC.
 But if it’s privacy and independent living that you’re after, they’re probably the best choice in the whole city.

 What are the Benefits of Buying a Townhouse?

 One of the most attractive benefits of townhouse living is that there is no co-op or condo board approval process to purchase or sell.
-Not only does this mean less hassle and delays in closing, but it also means no house rules.
-Coupled with most luxury townhouses have backyards, decks or terraces, and beautiful tree-lined streets.
+This means less hassle and delays in closing, but it also means no house rules.
+Coupled with most luxury townhouses, they have backyards, decks or terraces, and beautiful tree-lined streets.

-I do not forget the original and historical details you can find in each one — most, but not all, date to the 19th and early 20th centuries.
-Stained glass, original woodwork, and decorative fireplaces are just some of the unique details buyers love.
+I do not forget the original and historical details in each one — most, but not all, date to the 19th and early 20th centuries.
+Stained glass, original woodwork, and decorative fireplaces are just some unique details buyers love.

-There’s also the low carrying costs.
-By owning a townhouse, you can save big by avoiding monthly co-op maintenance and condo standard common charges to use the amenities found in many New York buildings.
-Along with that, real estate taxes are typically lower in townhouses.
+There are also low carrying costs.
+Owning a townhouse can save you big by avoiding monthly co-op maintenance and condo standard common charges to use the amenities found in many New York buildings.
+In addition, real estate taxes are typically lower in townhouses.

 The Pros and Cons of Townhouses

 Like everything, though, there are a few downsides to consider.
 The cost of maintaining the townhouse falls entirely on your shoulders.
-Unlike in a co-op, there’s no way to share costs with other owners.
+There’s no way to share costs with other owners like a co-op.

 The townhouse and all its utilities are entirely your responsibility.
-If you’re planning to sublet by splitting it into multiple units, you may require a change in the Certificate of Occupancy — something which you should consult with a real estate attorney before doing so.
+Suppose you’re planning to sublet by splitting it into multiple units.
+In that case, you may require a change in the Certificate of Occupancy, which you should consult with a real estate attorney about before doing so.

 Townhouse Pros and Cons

 In a crowded city like New York, privacy is always a luxury.
 But if that’s a high priority on your home wish list, then there’s no reason you can’t have it, assuming you have the means.
 Owning a townhouse not only gives you greater privacy.
-You also get greater flexibility to make renovations without having to go through a pesky co-op board for approval.
+You also have greater flexibility to renovate without going through a pesky co-op board for approval.
 Nor will you have to deal with a downstairs neighbor making noise complaints.
 But it’s not all smooth sailing.
-Townhouse living also comes with maintenance responsibilities, which can be both a pro and a con depending on how you look at it.
-Here are the pros and cons to consider when buying a townhouse in New York City.
+Townhouse living also comes with maintenance responsibilities, which can be a pro and a con depending on the condition.
+Here are the pros and cons of buying a New York City townhouse.

 Pros